 [START CROSS-CHAPTER BOX 2.3, TABLE 1 HERE]

-Cross Chapter Box 2.3, Table 1: Summary of key observationally-based global warming estimates (in °C) to various periods in the present report and selected prior reports and their principal applications.
+Cross Chapter Box 2.3, Table 1: Summary of key observationally based global warming estimates (in °C) to various periods in the present report and selected prior reports and their principal applications.
 Further details on data sources and processing are available in the chapter data table (Table 2.SM.1).